 Netiquette: Because we are operating in an online space, it is essential that you always practice proper netiquette.
 All correspondence should be professional and grammatically correct.
 Any collaboration online must be professional, respectful, and thoughtful.
-Inflammatory behavior and/or remarks will negatively impact student grade.
+Inflammatory behavior and/or remarks could negatively impact a student's grade.